Category Archives: 2025 Films

 Still, the film works as a fantasy, right?

-Coogler gets points for creativity and showcasing racism of the 1930s still exists today, but treads lightly on going full throttle with any message.
+Coogler gets points for creativity and for showcasing the racism of the 1930s that still exists today, but treads lightly on going full throttle with any message.

 Instead, he shows that strong black characters can forge their own success in a racist world, accompanied by a toe-tapping melody and bluesy guitars.